About Evidence-Based Nursing

 - to disseminate the commentaries in a timely fashion

-The RCN Publishing Company Limited and the BMJ Publishing Group publish Evidence-Based Nursing under the editorship of Dr Alison Twycross from Kingston University and St Georges, University of London, London, UK.
+The RCN Publishing Company Limited and BMJ publish Evidence-Based Nursing under the editorship of Dr Alison Twycross from Kingston University and St Georges, University of London, London, UK.

-EBN is co-owned by RCN Publishing Company Ltd and BMJ Publishing Group Ltd.
+EBN is co-owned by RCN Publishing Company Ltd and BMJ.

 |Time from acceptance to publication||